 We expect all children to have a school lunch if at all possible.
 All our children receive a meal without charge as part of the Government's Free School Meal Initiative.
-Our cook, Ms Hammond, cooks the lunches in our own kitchen.
+Our cook, Mrs Brazier, cooks the lunches in our own kitchen.
 We work closely with Surrey Commercial Services, Surrey County Council’s catering service.

 Wherever possible fresh vegetables and potatoes and traditional freshly cooked main courses are served.
 In the last year more organic dishes have been on the menus and further reductions in salt, sugar and fat have been made.
 We do not use (or even own) a deep fat fryer so chips are oven baked and are only served once every three weeks.

 When Goldfinches start having school lunches there is a Buddy System.
 Each Goldfinch child is allocated to a Kingfisher or Woodpecker child to be looked after and helped during lunchtimes.
 This is really helpful for the Goldfinches to have some assistance and to get to know some of the other children in the school.
 It gives the older children a great sense of responsibility and generates a community feel for all children in the school.

 Menus run on a three-week cycle for half a term, and examples are attached in the Surrey Commercial Services pack included in the induction pack, and then sent home each time the menu changes.
 The Surrey Commercial Services Website is available from this link: www.myschoollunch.co.uk/surrey. from which the current menus can be seen.
 All children in infant schools benefit from a free school meal.
 The current menu can be seen here, and a guide to the school meals and the producers used here.